-The HSAs are challenging tests that students must pass to earn a Maryland high school diploma.
+The High School Assessments (HSAs) are challenging tests in English 10, algebra/data analysis, biology, and government that students must pass to earn a Maryland high school diploma.
 The tests ensure that graduates have mastered the basic skills they need to succeed in life after high school.
 The HSAs measure student achievement of the state's Core Learning Goals (CLG), which are identified by MSDE as the skills and knowledge necessary to show understanding of each course's content and which are embedded in the Howard County Public School System (HCPSS) essential curriculum.
-The three courses associated with the HSA are typically taken during freshman and sophomore years.
+The four courses associated with the HSAs are typically taken during freshman and sophomore years.